Kelty tents are well known for their durability and excellent value for money. But not all of these tents are created equal.

-The Kelty Dirt Motel is a good 4 person tent.
-It comes with two doors and two vestibules for easy access as well as gear storage.
+The Kelty Dirt Motel is the best 4 person tent.
+It features two doors and two vestibules for easy access as well as gear storage.
 It’s also pretty lightweight and has excellent quality materials.

 Again, the Wireless provides great value for money.
 It’s the only budget tent with 2 doors and 2 vestibules which we find very valuable.
 It’s far too heavy for backpacking though, so bear that in mind.